Find the Answers You’re Looking For

 Custom Conference Table Questions

 It depends on the design.
 Pricing is driven by three factors: Size, complexity, and materials.
 Large tables and complicated designs take longer to build and cost more than smaller and simpler tables.
 Complex finishes take more time than simple clear coats.
 Material costs vary depending on whether the table is made of wood or laminate, and what power/data units are used.
 The shape of the table also contributes, and whether we are producing one table or multiple copies of a single design.
-All of our conference tables are made in the same shop by the same craftsmen, to the highest standard of quality.
+All of our conference room tables are made in the same shop by the same craftsmen, to the highest standard of quality.

 Here’s a quick formula for single tables that will give you some numbers to think about: